vikimihova/Book-Platform/README.md

-# SoftUni-FinalProject-BookPlatform
+# BookPlatform
 A social platform for book lovers to discover new titles, share their thoughts and actively engage with like-minded people.
-My project for the Advanced ASP.NET Core course at SoftUni.
-OCTOBER - DECEMBER 2024
+This is an extension to my project for the Advanced ASP.NET Core course at SoftUni.
+See branch "softuni-final-project" for the unextended version.

 ## HOW IT WORKS
 Guest visitors: